Skip to Content

 Our preferred covering for our bottom halves when hiking in the summer is always shorts.
 And while we love a breezy pair of hemp or cotton shorts, it’s nice to don something with a bit more durability when we expect to encounter rocks, sticks, branches, or anything else that might pull, tear, or scratch more delicate fibers.
 So we often opt for a pair of sustainably-designed synthetic shorts that fit well, have plenty of pockets, and will dry fast if they get wet (so we don’t have to worry about chafing).

-Some of our favorite shorts for hiking:
+Check out some of our favorite shorts for hiking for men and women.

 Houdini Tree Shirt.